dextr-cloud/dextr-docs/docs/_pages/migration-guide.md

   nav: "docs"
 ---

-Migrating to Dextr Flex is simple and can be done on your own schedule.
-We recommend making these changes after hours the night before your plan to go-live on Dextr Flex.
+Migrating to ConectPath is simple and can be done on your own schedule.
+We recommend making these changes after hours the night before your plan to go-live on ConectPath.

 #### 1 - Add origin in Amazon Connect (required)